How To Identify A Manic Bipolar Episode?

 Medications

 Bipolar disorder treatment heavily relies on medication, and these are often given in conjunction with therapy.
-Medications prescribed for bipolar disorder include:
+Medications prescribed for bipolar disorder include the following:

-Medications that stabilize mood and control the highs and lows of the disorder are very effective in treating bipolar I and II disorders and cyclothymia but less effective for rapid cycling and mixed states.
-Lithium is a mood stabilizer that is widely utilized for mania symptoms.
+• Mood stabilizers: Medications that stabilize mood and control the highs and lows of the disorder are very effective in treating bipolar I disorder, bipolar II disorder, and cyclothymia, but they are less effective for rapid cycling and mixed states.

 Getty